 Kipling, like Dickens, is best known for his fiction work.
-Also like Dickens he shows somewhat of a contempt for Americans.
-In Letters of Travel it can deduced Kipling thought Americans were ignorant provincials.
+Also like Dickens, he shows somewhat of a contempt for Americans.
+In Letters of Travel, it can be deduced Kipling thought Americans were ignorant provincials.
 Letters of Travel, covering Kipling’s Japan, the US, Canada and Egypt adventures, is funny, profound, somewhat harsh but incredibly witty at the same time.

 The Journals of Lewis and Clark by Lewis and Clark

 Meriwether Lewis and William Clark led the first ever American expedition to cross the western portion of the United States.
 The Lewis and Clark expedition, also known as the Corps of Discovery Expedition, departed St. Louis in 1804 and made its way west to the Pacific Coast.

 The Journals of Lewis and Clark describe in detail their mission.
 Sent out by President Thomas Jefferson shortly after the Louisiana Purchase, Lewis and Clark and their command undertake a perilous journey which lasted 18 months.